GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 ````
 gcloud functions deploy [FUNCTION_NAME] --entry-point main --runtime python37 --trigger-resource [TOPIC_NAME] --trigger-event google.pubsub.topic.publish --timeout 540s
 ````
-where [FUNCTION_NAME] is the name that you want to give the function and [TOPIC_NAME] is the name of the topic created when you configured Pub/Sub.
+where [FUNCTION_NAME] is the name that you want to give the function and [TOPIC_NAME] is the name of the topic that you want to create in Pub/Sub.

 <h3>Set up Cloud Scheduler:</h3>